VRLabs/Rigidbody-Launcher/README.md

 ## How to use

-**"RigidbodyLauncher.Control" parameter must be true for the system to fire, and false to reset.**
+**"RigidbodyLauncher/Control" parameter must be true for the system to fire, and false to reset.**

 To change speed, you can edit the "Fire.anim" clip and change the "Target Velocity".
 You can also change the "Maximum Force" property under the "X/Y/Z Drive" sections of the "Rigidbody Launcher/Kinematic Rigidbody/Collision" configurable joint.
 Other properties of the Collision joint are editable depending on the rigidbody motion you want to achieve.